Ask for your test results

 Make a note of all the medications you are on (or take them with you).
 Don’t forget to list any vitamins, minerals or supplements you are taking.

 Organise to take someone with you if you can.
 Someone who knows you well and has seen how you are now – as opposed to how you were in the past – is always a good idea.

 Visiting your doctor

-Your doctor is very busy so if you need to have a chat make sure you book a double appointment if you can.
+Your doctor is likely very busy so, if you need to have an in-depth chat, make sure you book a longer appointment if you can.

 - Vitamin B12

 Symptoms – Vitamin B12 or folate deficiency anaemia

 - The Role of Vitamin D in Thyroid Diseases

 International journal of molecular sciences vol. 18,9 1949.
 12 Sep.
 2017

 - Selenium and Thyroid Disease: From Pathophysiology to Treatment